Chymyst/chymyst-core/docs/other_work.md

 This reaction is impossible to express in JoCaml directly.

-# Other tutorials on Join Calculus
+## Other tutorials on Join Calculus

-This book is a pragmatic, non-theoretical introduction to Join Calculus for programmers.
+This book can be seen as a pragmatic, non-theoretical introduction to practical use of Join Calculus, written for programmers.

 Previously I wrote a [tutorial for JoCaml](https://sites.google.com/site/winitzki/tutorial-on-join-calculus-and-its-implementation-in-ocaml-jocaml).
 (However, be warned that the old JoCaml tutorial is unfinished and contains mistakes in some of the more advanced code examples.)